 What Does It Taste Like?

 XO sauce is full of flavor, mainly due to the concentrated taste of the dried seafood.
 It offers some spice along with the rich taste of umami and is an amalgamation of flavors, including sweet, smoky, and salty.
 This is a condiment that will dominate a dish with its intense taste.

 XO Sauce Recipes

 Where to Buy XO Sauce

 It used to be that you needed to go to a fine Chinese restaurant to enjoy XO sauce.
 But now there are a few brands of jarred sauce, including Lee Kum Kee and Morning Sky, available online and at Asian food markets.
-Expect to pay at least 10 times more than soy sauce.
+Expect to pay at least 10 times more than the price of soy sauce.

-More adventurous cooks can make their own—just keep in mind that Jinhua ham cannot be imported, so you must substitute with another type of cured ham, such as prosciutto.
+More adventurous cooks can make their own—just keep in mind that Jinhua ham cannot be imported, so you must substitute another type of cured ham, such as prosciutto.
 Since the ingredients in XO sauce are rather expensive, the most economical approach is to buy in bulk and make up more than one batch at a time.
 Then divide into jars and store in the refrigerator until ready to use.
 Recipes for XO sauce will differ but will always include the dried shrimp and scallops.

 XO sauce should be kept in the jar and stored in the refrigerator where it will keep for about two years.